glpi-project/doc-agent/source/configuration.rst

 .. warning::

-   Using multiple targets implies multiple executions of the same inventory; this is not just a matter of targets.
+   Using multiple targets implies multiple executions of the same inventory ; this is not just a matter of targets.
 This can lead to different results, see :ref:`multiple-execution-targets`.

 ``server``
     Specifies the server to use both as a controller for the agent, and as a